becauro/apache_webserver/readme.md

-# IaC in shell Script to deploy a Apache web server
+# Shell Script to deploy Apache web server and an App

 This small script download and deploy a small software in Apache Web Server.